 “Clear” and “see-through” describe the visual side of your window glass options.
-But there’s a lot more to consider to get the right glass for your home and meet your individual needs.
+Any clean window fits the bill.
+There’s a lot more to consider than visibility to get the right glass for your home and meet your individual needs.

 3 things to think about before choosing window glass